Mya (album)

 Mya (stylized as Mýa) is the debut album by American singer Mya.
 It was released by University Music Entertainment and Interscope Records on April 21, 1998, in the United States.
 The recording of the contemporary R&B album was overseen by University Records CEO A. Haqq Islam after he signed the singer when she was at the age of 15.
 The production on Mya was primarily handled by Swing Mob member Darryl Pearson with additional contributions from Daryl Simmons, Alex "Cat" Cantrall, Joey Priolo, and Nokio the N-Tity.
 Guest appearances include Dru Hill frontman Sisqó, and rappers Silkk the Shocker and Missy Elliott.

 The album received generally favorable reviews from music critics, who complimented Mya's vocals and songwriting abilities, as well as the album's well-crafted appeal.
 Mya peaked at number 29 on the US Billboard 200 and was certified platinum by the Recording Industry Association of America (RIAA), selling over 1.6 million copies in the United States.
 The album spawned three singles; "It's All About Me" (featuring Sisqó), "Movin' On" (featuring Silkk the Shocker), and the Diane Warren/Babyface-penned ballad "My First Night with You".
 In the midst of the album's success, Mya earned several accolades, including an NAACP Image Award nomination and two Soul Train Music Award nominations.

 In April 2023, to commemorate the album's twenty-fifth anniversary, Universal Music Group released a digital deluxe 25th anniversary edition featuring six songs previously unavailable on DSPs.

 Background

-As a young child, Mya was an accomplished dancer who had trained with Savion Glover, Gregory Hines, and the Dance Theater of Harlem.
-At the age of 15, Mya shifted her focus to music.
+As a young child, Mya was an accomplished dancer who trained with Savion Glover and Gregory Hines and had performed at the Dance Theater of Harlem.
+At the age of 15, however, she decided to switch focus to a music career instead.
 She shopped demos to several labels and was signed by A. Haqq Islam to Interscope Records.